nbalduzzi/adidas-challenge-subscription-service/README.md

 6. I desided not implementing a `Queue producer` from any technology like `RabbitMQ` or `Redis` to dont adding complex layers on the project, but is a better solution than the http async call from subscriptor service for sending the email, is a better aproach implement a `queue producer`.

+7. The `.env.production` file is in the repository and the information inside is the same as `.env.development` for challenge purpose, but this must not be like this.
+The production enviroment variables must be in some `vpc` or some secured storage and encrypted, and must be injected (or replaced) on deploy step.
+The `SECRET` inside must be different of `development env`, the `EMAIL_SERVICE_URL` should point to the production url and the `MONGODB` variables must be all different as `development env` and that mongo must be in a sharded cluster for distribute across multiple machines.

 ## Security

 ### Authorization Header